Violation of Probation Attorney in Orlando, FL

 For these reasons, it is absolutely imperative that a person charged with a violation of probation or community control have an experienced and knowledgeable Orlando criminal defense attorney on their side.

-If you or a loved one has been arrested for a probation or community control violation, contact Mr. Conan or Mr. Herman today for a CONFIDENTIAL CONSULTATION.
+If you or a loved one has been arrested for a probation or community control violation, contact Mr. Conan or Mr. Herman today for a CONFIDENTIAL FREE CONSULTATION.